 - Heat a large non-stick skillet over medium-high heat, about 3 minutes.
 Brush with the oil.

-- Place the fish, skin side up, in the skillet.
+- Place the fish in the skillet.
 Cook until blackened and crisp, 3 minutes per side.

-- Remove skillet from heat and cover it tightly with foil.
+- Remove the skillet from heat and cover it tightly with foil.
 Allow the salmon to finish cooking from the residual heat, about 5 minutes.
+Serve immediately.